mendel5/alternative-front-ends/README.md

 - [Searx](https://github.com/searx/searx): Searx is a free privacy-respecting internet metasearch engine which aggregates results from more than 70 search services.
 Users are neither tracked nor profiled.
 Additionally, searx can be used over Tor for online anonymity
   - Public instances: https://searx.space

+- [SearXNG](https://github.com/searxng/searxng): SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
+Users are neither tracked nor profiled
+  - SearXNG is a fork of searx

 ### Google Translate

 - [Lingva Translate](https://github.com/TheDavidDelta/lingva-translate): Alternative front-end for Google Translate, serving as a free and open-source translator with over a hundred languages available